Feed Safety: Service, Analytics

 Results are confidential and may not be shared or published without the consent of the IAG.

-Each participating laboratory will receive a certificate of participation and documentation of success.
+Each laboratory receives a certificate of participation and an individual lab report.

-All participating laboratories have the opportunity to discuss the results of the NIRS proficiency test in an online meeting.
-The invitation with the exact date will be sent to the laboratories by email in due time.
+Depending on the needs and wishes of the participating laboratories, it is possible to discuss the results of the NIRS proficiency test in an online meeting.
+The invitation with the exact date will be sent to the laboratories by email in advance.
+If no discussion of the results takes place, the laboratories will receive a summary of the results.

 The near infrared spectroscopy